korchasa/awesome-chatgpt/readme.md

 ### Other UIs

+- [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
+Unlike other versions, our implementation does not rely on any paid OpenAI API, making it accessible to anyone.
 - [OkGoDoIt/OpenAI-API-dotnet](https://github.com/OkGoDoIt/OpenAI-API-dotnet) - An unofficial C#/.NET SDK for accessing the OpenAI GPT-3 API
 - [OpenGVLab/Ask-Anything](https://github.com/OpenGVLab/Ask-Anything) - Ask-Anything is a tool for chatting with video using ChatGPT, StableLM, MOSS, and miniGPT4.
+- [SkywalkerDarren/chatWeb](https://github.com/SkywalkerDarren/chatWeb) - ChatWeb can crawl any webpage or extract text from PDF, DOCX, TXT files, and generate an embedded summary.
 - [Yue-Yang/ChatGPT-Siri](https://github.com/Yue-Yang/ChatGPT-Siri) - Shortcuts for Siri using ChatGPT API gpt-3.5-turbo & gpt-4 model, supports continuous conversations, configure the API key & save chat records.
 - [abhagsain/ai-cli](https://github.com/abhagsain/ai-cli) - GPT3 powered CLI that provides answers for CLI commands
 - [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that makes it easy to apply GPT's code change recommendations with a single command.
 With Promptr, you can quickly refactor code, implement classes to pass tests, and experiment with LLMs.
 No more copying code from the ChatGPT window into your editor.
+- [homanp/langchain-ui](https://github.com/homanp/langchain-ui) - LangChain UI is a no-code open source chat-ai toolkit built on top of LangChain, which enables anyone to create and host chatbots using a no-code type of inteface.
+It has features like creating custom chatGPT like Chatbot, giving context to chatbot using external datasources, chatGPT plugins and prompts, dedicated API endpoint for each Chatbot, bringing own DB and Auth provider and more.
+It utilizes NextJS, Chakra UI, Prisma and NextAuth.
 - [jucasoliveira/terminalGPT](https://github.com/jucasoliveira/terminalGPT) - Get GPT-like chatGPT on your terminal
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 - [mmabrouk/chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) - API for interacting with ChatGPT and GPT4 using Python and from Shell.